rajpalc7/indy-did-method/spec/10_did_operations.md

 On successfully writing the transaction to the Indy distributed ledger a success status is returned to the client.

-Even though the `diddocContent` should generally be written to a [[ref: NYM]] transaction as described above, there may be networks which use a version of Hyperledger Indy that doesn't support this field yet.
-In this case, implementations MAY write the `diddocContent` to an [[ref: ATTRIB]] transaction instead.

 #### NYM Transaction Version

 The NYM transaction `version` specifies the required level of validation of the relationship between the namespace identifier component of the DID and the initial public key (verkey).
 This field is optional, but if the NYM transaction `version` is provided, it must be set upon creation and cannot be updated.
 The accepted values are as follows: